FantasticFiasco/todo-cqrs/README.md

 #### Requirements

-- State must strongly consistent, i.e. changes introduced by commands must immediately be reflected in the read model
+- State must be strongly consistent, i.e. changes introduced by commands must immediately be reflected in the read model
 - State must be durable, we must retain it even if application is terminated
 - It is acceptable that state is rebuilt using some manual process after application termination, since it isn't mission critical
-- Since the state isn't relational by nature, the solutions architect has deemed a relational database to be inappropriate, and requires the usage of a NoSQL document database
+- **Since the state isn't relational by nature, the solutions architect has deemed a relational database to be inappropriate, and requires the usage of a NoSQL document database**

 #### Solution